Estimation of gaussian noise in noisy image using MATLAB

 Then, we crop the homogeneous part of the image and save that.
 Now find the standard deviation of that part, it will give us the estimation of gaussian noise in the noisy image.

 Now verify the result.
 Match the standard deviation of the noise with the obtained result.
 If it is approximately equal means the homogeneous part cropped was correct otherwise choose the different homogeneous part.
-It requires expertise to find the perfect homogenous part in the image.
+It requires expertise to find the perfect homogeneous part in the image.

 That is why manual estimation is really time-consuming process.
 Next, we will see how to automate this.